-Whether you’re looking for fun facts about London to figure out how in the world those Tower of London ravens came to be, or maybe you’re wondering why everyone thinks Tower Bridge is called London Bridge, this city is rife with fascinating facts and figures.
+Whether you’re looking for fun facts about London to figure out how in the world those Tower of London ravens came to be, or maybe you’re wondering about interesting facts about London to figure out why everyone thinks Tower Bridge is called London Bridge, this city is rife with fascinating facts and figures.

 After all, this is a city that was built before gridded streets, and it’s in Britain so you can automatically assume there are plenty of weird and wonderful traditions that have stayed because…well, just because!